The Seven Dials Mystery: Publication history

 In her autobiography, Christie states that this book was what she called “the light-hearted thriller type”.
 She went on to say that they were always easy to write as they didn’t require too much plotting or planning, presumably in contrast to the very-tightly planned detective stories.
 She called this era her “plutocratic” period in that she was starting to receive sums for American serialisation rights which both exceeded what she earned in the UK for such rights and was, at this time, free of income tax.
 She compared this period favourably with the time at which she wrote these comments (1950s to 1960s) when she was plagued with income tax problems which lasted for some twenty years and ate up most of what people presumed was a large fortune.

+The book entered the public domain in the US on January 1st 2025.

 Dustjacket blurb

 The blurb of the first edition (which is carried on both the back of the dustjacket and opposite the title page) reads:

 When Gerald Wade died, apparently from an overdose of sleeping draught, seven clocks appeared on the mantelpiece.
 Who put them there and had they any connection with the Night Club in Seven Dials?
 That is the mystery that Bill Eversleigh and Bundle and two other young people set out to investigate.
 Their investigations lead them into some queer places and more than once into considerable danger.
 Not till the very end of the book is the identity of the mysterious Seven o’clock revealed.